qooxdoo/qooxdoo/documentation/tech_manual/source/pages/tool/migration_data.rst

 Python Script Targeting %{JS} Code
 ======================================================

 There is the possibility to use a Python script that works on the syntax tree of a source file, in order to obtain more complicated rewrites than could be achieved with regex's.
+(One example would be working on an argument of a method call, in between parentheses, that is itself an expression containing parentheses.
+In such a case it is not possible to match the closing parenthesis of the method call with a regex reliably.)

-The file's name has to be
+The script's file name has to be ``patch.py``.
-``patch.py``.
 It must contain a method ``patch(fileId, parseTree)`` which takes a file id and a syntax tree, and must change the syntax tree in place.
 It must return ``True`` or ``False`` depending on whether the tree has been changed.
 During the migration process tree-based transformations, if available, are applied *before* regex-based transformations.
 The changed tree is written to disk using the Generator's pretty-printing feature, in place of the original file content.

 How to do it
 --------------